Market Development & Product Application Expertise

 Hygroscopicity, humectancy and water activity

-Water activity, drying out or gaining water from the surrounding atmosphere are some of the most critical factors affecting shelf life, safety, texture and flavor and thus determining the quality of a food.
+Water activity, drying out or gaining water from the surrounding atmosphere are some of the most critical factors affecting shelf life, safety, texture, flavor and thus determining the quality of food.

-Basically, all starch-based sweetener are potentially hygroscopic (ability to absorb water).
+Basically, all starch-based sweeteners are potentially hygroscopic (ability to absorb water).
 The lower the DE of a sweetener, the slower the rate of moisture pickup.
 Humectants are good at holding the water inside the product and preventing drying out as in the case of chewing gums.
 Medium and high DE glucose syrups are good at retaining moisture.
 Glucose syrups can prevent bakery icing from drying out as well as inhibit the sucrose crystallization into a hard, grainy icing.
-The amount of free water in a product, the water activity (aw), describes the vulnerability of a food to microbiological spoilage.
-The higher the aw, the more vulnerable the product is to mould, yeast and bacteria growth and eventual spoilage.
+The amount of free water in a product, the water activity (aw), describes the vulnerability of food to microbiological spoilage.
+The higher the aw, the more vulnerable the product is to mold, yeast and bacteria growth and eventual spoilage.
 Sugars can lower the water activity of a product.
-By controlling water activity level in especially bakery and confectionary recipes, it is possible to formulate stable foods.
+By controlling water activity levels in especially bakery and confectionery recipes, it is possible to formulate stable foods.

 Simple sugars, like dextrose and fructose, can easily be fermented (broken down) by microorganisms.
 Sugar fermentation is desirable in bakery products, where the gases created during fermentation cause the dough to rise, and in beverages giving a bubbly feel.